 All Saints Catholic High School offers two modern languages – French and Spanish.
 Year 7 groups entering the school will now study Spanish.

-At Key Stage Four, pupils follow the AQA specification.
-This consists of controlled assessments and examinations, the results of which provide the overall GCSE grade.
-(Currently 60% controlled assessments and 40% final examination.)
+Pupils follow the AQA specification.
+This consists of final examinations in listening, speaking, reading and writing - the results of which provide the overall GCSE grade.
+(Each component of the examination is worth 25% of the final mark.)